spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/10-cluster-import.md

 3. Click on **Add New Cluster** and select **Import Cluster** in the pop-up box.

-4. Fill out the required information and make the proper selections:
+4. Fill out the required information and make your selections:
    * Cluster Name - The name of the cluster you want to import.
    * Cloud Type - Select the infrastructure environment your cluster resides in.
-Select **Generic** if the environment list doesn't contain your specific environment but be aware of the limitations with generic clusters.
+Select **Generic** if the environment list doesn't contain your specific environment, but be aware of the limitations with generic clusters.
    * Proxy - Optional and only available for generic clusters.
 Specify a network proxy address or DNS value.
    * No Proxy - Optional and only available for generic clusters.
 Specify a no proxy address or DNS value.

-5. Select **Full-permission mode** and click on **Create & Open Cluster Instance** to start the import action.
+5. Select **Full-permission mode** and click on **Create & Open Cluster Instance** to start the import.

 6. You will be redirected to the cluster details page.
-A set of instructions with commands is displayed on the right-hand side of the screen.
+A set of instructions with commands is displayed on the right side of the screen.
 You will need to issue the following commands to complete the import process.

    <br />